2 Minute Read

 - OAuth 2

 - OpenID Connect Discovery

-75F supports bearer auth mechanism and it is accurately documented in Developer portal.
+75F supports the bearer auth mechanism and it is accurately documented in the Developer portal.

 At a glance, a user must be able to extract the following information:

 - The purpose of the endpoint – what is the business value provided to a user?

 - Content-type (JSON, XML, etc.)

 - The authentication mechanism of the endpoint

 - What an example of a request body would look like

 Responses and Status Codes